muhammadrilo17/RKS_NoteApp/README.md

 Class : Informatics International

 This application is an Note App Prototype for the Lecture Requirement.
 Developed by android studio.
-The data in this app all is fake not real, if you want to make it real, I recommended u to use room as best sqlite for android development.
+The data in this app all is fake not real, if you want to make it real, I recommended u to use room as best sqlite for android development. <br>
+This application was created following a wireframe design, workflow and design documentation during UTS.
+Below will provide a download link for the application and link wireframe, workflow, and design documentation when UTS.

 ## Documentation